 An Original Japanese Map Showing Japan’s Military Base Locations in Korea.

-The map to the right is a Japanese Naval map from 1905 and details the underwater and mainland telegraph sytems on land and in the sea of Japanese-Korean waterways.
+The map to the right is a Japanese Naval map from 1905 and details the underwater and mainland telegraph systems on land and in the sea of Japanese-Korean waterways.
 The zigzag line connecting the coastal areas is a military underwater cable connecting these areas to send messages to the Japanese Naval base in Sasaebo.
 (Nagasaki)

 The images on this page can be clicked twice for high detail.
 The red text in English was of course added for reference.
 Some of the blank image surrounding the maps was cropped to reduce file image and data size.
 All of these images were sourced from the same file and archives of the Japanese Navy from the 37th and 38th years of the Meiji Government 1904~1905.

-We can see Dokdo Island in blue was annexed and immediately incorporated into Japan’s overall naval and army defence plan of the region.
+We can see Dokdo Island in blue was annexed and immediately incorporated into Japan’s overall naval and army defense plan of the region.
 The plan would later be revised so that the cables extending form Dokdo Island would bypass Oki Island and instead go to Matsue on the Japanese mainland.
 (See this map).

 When we view the 1904~05 Japanese Naval archives regarding Japanese and Korean coastal areas, a definite pattern emerges.
-The battle cruisers of the Japanese Navy were sent to all islands of strategic miitary importance.
+The battle cruisers of the Japanese Navy were sent to all islands of strategic military importance.

 On these islands and coastal areas topographical surveys were undertaken to establish to best locations for watchtowers, telegraph stations and for wireless systems.